-RDR Field Name Type Description SUBSCRIBER_ID STRING See Universal RDR Fields (on page 2-2).
-PACKAGE_ID INT16 See Universal RDR Fields (on page 2-2).
-SERVICE_USAGE_COUNT ER_ID UINT16 Each service is mapped to a counter.
-There are 32 counters in the subscriber scope.
-AGGREGATION_OBJECT_I INT16 Externally assigned: D • 0-Offline subscriber • 1-Online subscriber BREACH_STATE UINT8 See Universal RDR Fields (on page 2-2).
-Holds the breach state of a service.
-However, this RDR reports usage counters, which cannot be breached, so the value is always zero.
-REASON UINT8 Reason for RDR generation: • 0-Period time passed • 1-Subscriber logout • 2-Package switch • 3-Wraparound • 4-End of aggregation period CONFIGURED_DURATION INT32 See Universal RDR Fields (on page 2-2).
-DURATION INT32 This release-Not implemented (always the same as CONFIGURED_DURATION).
+RDR Field Name Туре Description DURATION INT32 This release-Not implemented (always the same as CONFIGURED_DURATION).
 Future release-Indicates the number of seconds that have passed since the previous SUBSCRIBER_USAGE_RDR.
-END_TIME INT32 See Universal RDR Fields (on page 2-2).
+END_TIME INT32 See Universal RDR Fields (on page 2-3).
 UPSTREAM_VOLUME INT32 Aggregated upstream volume on both links of all sessions, in kilobytes, for the current reporting period.
 DOWNSTREAM_VOLUME INT32 Aggregated downstream volume on both links of all sessions, in kilobytes, for the current reporting period.
 SESSIONS UINT16 Aggregated number of sessions for the reported service, for the current reporting period.
 SECONDS UINT16 Aggregated number of session seconds for the reported service, for the current reporting period.